Kapsule98/solid-octo-engine/README.md

 3. Trying to access something pointed to by nullptr  (for example in linked list trying to get next node of last node) <br>
 4. Large static memory allocaton <br>
 5. Check for segmentation faults <br>

+<h4> 2 reasons for seg fault

+1. Dangling pointer
+2. Accessing memory that is not there
+3. Accessing invalid indices